The Spectroscopic Classification of Astronomical Transients (SCAT) Survey: Overview, Pipeline Description, Initial

 \subsection{P Channel}

-The P-channel images are overscan and dark subtracted, then flat-fielded using a median-combined sky flat constructed from 200 different exposures.
+The P-channel images are overscan and dark subtracted, then flat-fielded using a median-combined sky flat constructed from 200 randomly-selected exposures taken during adjacent observing nights, with a maximum allowable time difference of 2 weeks.
 Exposures with short integration times ($< 5~\rm s$) are excluded to avoid bright ($V\sim 6$~mag) standard stars.
 Finally, the astrometric solution is derived using the \textsc{astrometry.net} software package \citep{lang2010}.
 Fig.~\ref{fig:acqfwhm} compares the median astrometric error, measured as the offset between the reference coordinates and the coordinates derived from the source positions, to the image FWHM.
 The majority of acquisition images have sub-pixel astrometric precision.

 During spectroscopic exposures, stars that fall in the SNIFS P-channel FoV are imaged concurrently through one of the available filters, usually the MF or $V$-band filter.
 The MF images cannot be astrometrically calibrated with the \textsc{astrometry.net} software due to the inter-filter gaps and the low number of reference stars.
 Instead, we use the telescope offset between the $V$-band acquisition image and the MF image to obtain a coarse alignment which is then tweaked (up to a few arc-seconds) by centroiding stars detected in both frames.